open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-06.md

 processor, updates to metric units in various receivers, and deprecation of options in the SumoLogic exporter.
 Check the release notes for more details.

-0.79.0 included a number of bug fixes and enhancements, including breaking changes to hashing algorithms and changes to endpoint requirements.
+0.79.0 included a number of bugfixes and enhancements, including breaking changes to hashing algorithms and changes to endpoint requirements.
 Enhancements include improved metric retrieval and new configuration options, while bug fixes address issues with subprocess cancellation and incorrect log stream filtering.